Fraud Detection workshop with Red Hat OpenShift AI

 Introduction

+Welcome.
 In this workshop, you learn how to incorporate data science and artificial intelligence and machine learning (AI/ML) into an OpenShift development workflow.

 You will use an example fraud detection model to complete the following tasks: